pramslam/100-days-of-code/log.md

 **Today's Progress**: Continued with python tutorials.
 **Thoughts** I learned about Variable Assignments, Strings, String Indexing and Slicing, String Properties and Methods.
 Mostly the bracket modified [], [:], [::].

+### Day 3: January 24, 2019 Thursday

+**Today's Progress**: Python: Print formatting, lists, and dictionaries **Thoughts** I learned about print formatting.
+I also learned about lists and how they can be manipulated like strings with concatenations and slicing.
+I also learned about dictionaries and how they use a key-value pairing to allow users to quickly grab objects without needing an index location.